aleixalcacer/memprofiler/README.md

 # memprofiler

-This is a light-weight IPYthon extension for monitoring memory usage of Jupyter notebook cells.
+This is a light-weight IPython extension for monitoring memory usage of Jupyter notebook cells.

 ## Installation